Funchal Travel Guide

-Funchal is known for its excellent food and local Madeira wine, and foodies will have no trouble finding treats like fresh seafood and baked goods to satisfy their appetites!
+The city is known for its excellent cuisine and local Madeira wine, and foodies will have no trouble finding treats like fresh seafood and baked goods to satisfy their appetites!

-To burn off those calories, there are plenty of active pursuits to enjoy in Funchal as well, including golf, swimming, paragliding, boat trips, and the unforgettable Levada Walks.
+To burn off those calories, there are plenty of active pursuits to enjoy in Funchal including golf, swimming, paragliding, boat trips, and the unforgettable Levada Walks.

 Become our Funchal Travel Expert